wizenx/whoisebot/README.md

-# whoisebot
+With whoisebot you can lookup for website,IP,minecraft server!
-Source of @whoisebot with OVH &amp; Hetzner Resolver.
+Source code of @whoisebot with OVH & Hetzner Servers Resolver.

+Requirements:
+aiogram
+httpx
+emoji-country-flag
+ipwhois